Out of hours crime solicitor - Call: 020 8660 3383

 18th Apr 2018

 The running of family businesses can often be more complex than other private company businesses.
-Why is this and how can lawyers can help deal with family business legal issues and avoid disputes?
+Why is this and how can lawyers help deal with family business legal issues and avoid disputes?

-Family business structure and governance
+Family business legal structure and governance

-The role of the board of directors in a family business will be the same as any other business in that it will need to set out policies and short and long term plans to achieve success, With a family business, succession issues add an extra dimension and there are often issues about who will do what on a day to day basis.
+The role of the board of directors in a family business will be the same as any other business in that it will need to set out policies and short and long term plans to achieve success.
+With a family business, succession issues add an extra dimension and there are often issues about who will do what on a day to day basis.
 Long term goals are often more important with family businesses.

-In addition to a shareholders agreement we often find that a formally family charter document is important.
+In addition to a shareholders agreement we often find that a formal family charter document is important.
 This can set out in detail the intended objectives of the business and deal with key issues such as whether the business is intended to continue for future generations, rules about the possibility of selling the business or transfer or sale of shares by family members.

 Dispute prevention

 Whilst any business can be subject to disputes between those who are running or owning it, the risk of a conflict in a family business is considerably higher.
 Whilst no-one wants to think that things will go wrong, it is sensible to think about what happens if there is a dispute in the future and how it will be dealt with.
-This is where a shareholders agreement and/or family charter can be invaluable.
-By clearly setting out in writing at the outset what has been agreed, tensions can be diffused by having a document to refer to.
-If there is a disagreement or dispute, having a clear mechanism for resolution, reduces the risk of costly and risky litigation.

 Family businesses are also more vulnerable in certain areas than a non-family run business such as :-